 The idea of a “sports-specific” muscle group is a myth.
 All muscles in the body are used when playing any sport, so the goal should be to work them all out and not just certain groups.
 We have the concept of LTAD (long-term athletic development) as juniors, which we will discuss in a future blog.

-Here’s a quick overview of LTAD.
-Long-term athletic development is a process that assists athletes in improving their skills from infancy to adolescence in order to achieve peak performance in their sport.
-On the contrary when we train elite athlete we use advance specific high performance training and methodology
+Here is a quick overview of LTAD.
+Long-term athletic development is a process that assists athletes in improving their skills from infancy to adolescence to achieve peak performance in their sport.
+On the contrary, when we train elite athletes, we use advanced specific high-performance training and methodology.

-When a muscle is constantly used without having time to rest, it can become injured.
-The cause of this injury is usually inflammation.
+When a muscle is constantly used without proper program or without having time to rest, it can become injured.
+The cause of this injury is usually inflammation and micro trauma.
 Inflammation occurs when the muscle becomes irritated or swollen.
-This reaction can happen due to an injury, strain, overuse, or poor posture.
+This reaction can happen due to injury, strain, overuse, or poor posture.
 Try not to enroll your kids in just one sport, you should be encouraging them to participate in a variety of sports and physical activities.
-Research shows that children who engage in a variety of different sports have better hand-eye coordination, are more flexible, and are less likely to suffer from injuries than those who focus on just one sport.
+Research shows that youth who engage in a variety of different sports have better hand-eye coordination, are more flexible, and are less likely to suffer from injuries than those who focus on just one sport.

-If you can’t afford to let your kids play multiple sports, make sure they at least have time for a daily routine of physical activity.
-Even if it’s just going for a walk around the block with them, you’ll be doing them (and their bodies) good.
+If you cannot afford to let your youth play multiple sports, make sure they at least have time for a daily routine of physical activity.
+Even if it is just going for a walk around the block with them, you will be doing them (and their bodies) good.

-When it comes to physical activity, there’s no such thing as too much.
-A study by the Centers for Disease Control and Prevention found that “participating in both aerobic and muscle-strengthening activities, even for just 10 minutes per day, can make a difference.
-For example, children who participate in aerobic activity at least once a day have better physical fitness than those who don’t.”
+A study by the Centers for Disease Control and Prevention found that “participating in both aerobic and muscle-strengthening activities, even for just 10 minutes per day, can be effective.
+For example, children who participate in aerobic activity at least once a day have better physical fitness than those who do not.

 The physical and mental benefits of sports are undeniable.
 From exercise and fitness to improved brain function, sports have many positive effects.
 A recent study by the American Academy of Pediatrics showed that kids who did more than one sport or physical activity were more likely to keep their weight the same or even lose weight than kids who only did one sport or activity.